 Ruth Losaga, a retired MSRy ‘motorette’ and conductor, recalled in an interview with this author that during her tenure at the Turk and Fillmore Division, she had Van Wie as her conductor on Fillmore Street.
 She said, he was “The last person in that carhouse I would have expected to have been a bigamist,” and said that he did not cause her any concerns.
 Market Street Railway Historian Philip Hoffman recalls riding on Van Wie’s car on the 22-line and says that, after the trials, one of the papers staged a photo op with him on the rear platform of Muni D-line car No. 172.

 In that period, Turk and Fillmore housed only two main streetcar lines, the 22-Fillmore and the 31-Balboa.
 Additional circumstantial evidence all points to the 22-line as Van Wie’s line.
-Consider that Wife Number Eight reportedly lived at 8 Sanchez Street (one block west of the 22-line’s turn from Duboce onto Fillmore—photo, p.3).
-Another wife lived at 426 Oak Street, two and one-half blocks from the Fillmore line.
+Consider that Wife Number Eight reportedly lived at 8 Sanchez Street (one block west of the 22- line’s turn from Duboce onto Fillmore—shown in the top photo).
+Another wife lived at 426 Oak Street, two and one–half blocks from the Fillmore line.

 Additionally, in January 26, 1945, the press reported that a younger woman, describing Van Wie as ‘that silly old fool’, disclosed that he leered at her through his bifocals daily that summer of 1944 when she climbed aboard his trolley and that he even asked for a date.
 This 28 year–old potential victim listed her address as at 650 Oak Street (again, between Fillmore and Webster, just steps from the 22-line).